passionate-code/dockerized_app/README.md

 1) Stored templates for Jade template engine.
 However, it is unused in this application as its using React JS to render the front-end page

+# React JS #

+The following explain the roles of the following files in the application: